 If the action OpenResponsibleResellerPage should only be offered in the Web Client when a relation to the responsible reseller has been set, you can work with a customer condition script.
 It has to be created as an Admin Tool script of type Customer condition and has to be assigned to the customer action in the Actions section.

-Figure 332: ConSol CM Admin Tool - Customers, Actions: Assignment of customer condition script

-''' // Checks if reseller relation is set import com.consol.cmas.common.service.UnitRelationDefinitionService import com.consol.cmas.core.server.service.action.PostActionType import com.consol.cmas.common.model.customfield.UnitRelation
+Figure 332: ConSol CM Admin Tool - Customers, Actions: Assignment of customer condition script import com.consol.cmas.common.service.UnitRelationDefinitionService import com.consol.cmas.core.server.service.action.PostActionType import com.consol.cmas.common.model.customfield.UnitRelation